1981

 (with friendly permission of © Anja - compositionofsound)

-In December the band was looking for a stage-musician to replace Vince at gigs.
+In December DM were looking for a stage-musician to replace Vince at gigs.

 Alan: "After various other bands like The Hitmen, I was in my customary